Winter Fishing In The Keys Has It All

 A typical day begins in a 30-foot center console that can easily handle most civilized winds and sea conditions.
 I fish almost exclusively with Capt.
 R.T.
 Trosset and/or his son, Chris, who operate out of Hurricane Hole Marina on Stock Island, but there are a number of excellent light-tackle offshore and skiff guides between Marathon and Key West (see sidebar).
 A typical day with R.T. begins with chasing bait, pilchards to be exact.
 Once located on the edges of the flats and captured, these three-inch minnows become the best chum a cast net can provide.
 All the light-tackle boats have massive live wells that will sustain thousands of baits that are casually thrown over the side while anchored over the reef, bar, or wreck selected for the day's adventure.
 Incredibly, the disoriented pilchards stay close to the boat and will attract most everything in the area that might consider them a snack.
 It's not unusual to have mackerel, bonito, kingfish, wahoo, tuna, and sailfish crashing baits just off the stern, in addition to amberjacks, grouper, snapper, bar jacks, and yellowtail hovering below.
 If you enjoy live-bait fishing, the options are almost unlimited, but fly-fishing also can be wildly rewarding.
 You'll really need a 12-weight rod and a large-capacity reel for offshore, spooled with clear, intermediate-sinking line.

-Each winter, they take a break from their everyday lives and head to the Everglades — to chill, to laugh, to reconnect
+Each winter, they take a break from their lives and head to the Everglades — to chill and reconnect

-With over 300 miles of navigable canals, channels, and waterways, Fort Lauderdale is a unique boating destination
+With over 300 miles of canals, channels, and waterways, Fort Lauderdale is a unique destination

 Know Before You Go